tsileo/btcplex/README.md

 BTCplex is an open source [Bitcoin](http://bitcoin.org/) block chain browser written in [Go](http://golang.org/), it allows you to search and navigate the [block chain](https://en.bitcoin.it/wiki/Block_chain).

+## Roadmap

+Some features that are on my TODO list:

+- An easy way to monitor Bitcoin address via API (maybe using Webhooks
+- Convert BTC to USD easily
+- An official Python and JS API wrapper
+- A Watch-only addresses page)

 ## Architecture

-## Available keys
+### Available keys

 I will try to keep an updated list of how data is stored in SSDB by data type.

-### Strings
+#### Strings

-Blocks, transactions, TxIns, TxOuts are stored in JSON format.
+Blocks, transactions, TxIns, TxOuts are stored in JSON format (SSDB support Redis protocol but it doesn't support MULTI, so I can't use hashes if I can't retrieve multiple hashes in one call, also, some JSON objects are nested, so I stick to JSON.

 - ``block:height:%v`` (height) -> Contains the hash for the given height
 - ``block:%v`` (hash) -> Block data in JSON format